Tips and Tricks¶

 Depending on your setup you might have to enter the full path to the Blender executable.

-If the results can be displayed as text then print them or write them to a file.
+if the results can be displayed as text - print them or write them to a file.

 Use External Tools¶